danasevcik/fork-and-clone-flatiron/README.md

 The next thing you should do is... make sure you READ THE README!

-Once you've done that, hit this little github symbol - nice!
+Once you've done that and you are ready to begin working, click the github symbol - nice!

 ![github-symbol](./photos/github-symbol.png)

 This will bring you to the lab repository in Github.
 Do not clone from this page!
-You need to FORK this lab - this will create a repository under your account with the lab.
+You need to FORK this lab - this will create a repository under your account.
+This is now your version of the lab to work on and make changes to.

 Click on this FORK button in the top right.